priya384/m1_AIRLINE-RESVATION-SYSTEM/1_Requirement/README.md

    ## When

-   -In the late 1950s, American Airlines wanted a system that would allow real-time access to flight details in all of its offices,
-    and the integration and automation of its   booking and ticketing processes.
+   - In the late 1950s, American Airlines wanted a system that would allow real-time access to flight details in all of its offices, and the integration and automation of its   booking and ticketing processes.
     It introduced an electronic reservations system, Magnetronic Reservisor, in 1952.